stg-tud/apsa/2019/1-Introduction/Introduction.md

 ^ Analyses which, e.g., identify code duplicates or which compute metrics are frequently used to perform quality assessments; however, these analyses are not static analyses.

-^ Refactorings (e.g., extract method) often required (sound) static analyses to ensure that the refactoring does not break the code.
+^ Refactorings (e.g., extract method) often require (sound) static analyses to ensure that the refactoring does not break the code.

 ^ Debugging is supported, e.g., by computing slices which encompass all statements in a program that affect a given statement.